When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 9. Check the weather

 Another obvious one, but it’s easy to get caught out riding in the winter.
 Although you can’t rely 100% on weather forecasts you can get a rough idea of how the weather’s going to be.
+I always use the Met Office app to find out what the weather’s doing.

 If you step outside in the morning and almost slip on ice, then you’re going to have an even tougher time staying on an e-bike.
-Snow on the other hand isn’t so bad if you have the right tyres an lower pressures.
-The main hazard riding in the snow is going to be other road users.
+Snow on the other hand isn’t so bad if you have the right tyres and lower pressures.
+The main hazard of riding in the snow is going to be other road users.

 Strong winds and heavy rain are also risky, especially if you’re riding an exposed stretch of road with a strong side wind.
 Tailwinds are great, but the inevitable headwind can be tough (although an e-bike will help take the strain).